Airship: Military

 The U.S. government has funded two major projects in the high altitude arena.
 The Composite Hull High Altitude Powered Platform (CHHAPP) is sponsored by U.S. Army Space and Missile Defense Command.
-This aircraft is also sometimes called HiSentinel High-Altitude Airship.
+This aircraft is also sometimes called the HiSentinel High-Altitude Airship.
 This prototype ship made a five-hour test flight in September 2005.
 The second project, the high-altitude airship (HAA), is sponsored by DARPA.
-In 2005, DARPA awarded a contract for nearly $150 million to Lockheed Martin for prototype development.
-First flight of the HAA was planned for 2008 but suffered programmatic and funding delays.
+In 2005, DARPA awarded a contract worth nearly $150 million to Lockheed Martin for prototype development.
+The first flight of the HAA was planned for 2008 but was delayed due to programmatic and funding issues.
 The HAA project evolved into the High Altitude Long Endurance-Demonstrator (HALE-D).
-The U.S. Army and Lockheed Martin launched the first-of-its kind HALE-D on July 27, 2011.
+The U.S. Army and Lockheed Martin launched the first-of-its-kind HALE-D on July 27, 2011.
 After attaining an altitude of 32000 ft, due to an anomaly, the company decided to abort the mission.
 The airship made a controlled descent in an unpopulated area of southwest Pennsylvania.

-On 31 January 2006 Lockheed Martin made the first flight of their secretly built hybrid airship designated the P-791.
+On 31 January 2006, Lockheed Martin made the first flight of their secretly built hybrid airship designated the P-791.
 The design is very similar to the SkyCat, unsuccessfully promoted for many years by the British company Advanced Technologies Group (ATG).

-Dirigibles have been used in the War in Afghanistan for reconnaissance purposes, as they allow for constant monitoring of a specific area through cameras mounted on the airships.
+Dirigibles have been used in the War in Afghanistan for reconnaissance purposes, as they enable constant monitoring of a specific area via cameras mounted on the airships.